LukeADay/DecisionTree-to-Sankey/README.md

 `DecisionTree-to-Sankey` is a Python library (available on Available on PyPI: https://pypi.org/project/decisiontree-to-sankey/).

 The library allows the user to visualize decision trees (from scikit-learn) as interactive `plotly` Sankey diagrams.
 Decision trees are known for their interpretability, but large trees can become hard to read when plotted traditionally.
-This library presents decision trees as Sankey diagrams, where nodes can be dragged to adjust for overlapping labels, and conditions can be inspected interactively by hovering over the branches.
+This library presents decision trees as Sankey diagrams, where nodes can be dragged to adjust fora overlapping labels, and conditions can be inspected interactively by hovering over the branches.

 **Warning:** version 0.1 has been deprecated due to an import bug.
 This has been fixed with version 0.2.